mkiol/CAP-Client/README.md

 What does it do?
 ----------------

-CAP Client provides classes that enables, using Java event-driven model, listening for specifics telephony call events.
+CAP Client provides classes that enable you, using Java event-driven model, listening for specifics telephony call events.

 How to use?